-This will be a fun lesson for English language learners with levels from B2 to C1.
+This will be a fun lesson for English language learners with B2 to C1 levels.

-The objective is having fun at the same time as practising language concepts.
+The objective is to have fun at the same time as practising language concepts.

 Introduction to teaching conditionals

-For our non-English speaking friends, studying English can be a dreary experience, and it is important to have a lot of fun in the classroom.
+For our non-English speaking friends, studying English can be a dreary experience, and it is essential to have fun in the classroom.